-Regardless of why it’s needed, several factors get in the way of companies actually making a new equipment purchase – initial cost and depreciation often at the top of the list.
+Regardless of the reason it’s needed, several factors often get in the way of companies actually pulling the trigger and making a new equipment purchase – initial cost and depreciation often at the top of the list.
 However, it’s important to keep in mind that a “new” addition to your fleet doesn’t have to be “new.”
-Used equipment is a great opportunity to consider, especially when legitimate concerns eliminate the option of buying new.
+Used equipment is a great opportunity to consider, especially when legitimate concerns eliminate the option of buying brand-new equipment.

 From individual sellers to the largest auctions, there’s certainly no shortage of places to buy used equipment.
 And all those options are a good thing, right?
 Yes, but remember the old saying: “Caveat Emptor.”
 All sellers are not created equal and the vast availability makes research and vetting the source crucial to avoid any unpleasant surprises once the deal is done.

-One of the most reputable, often underutilized opportunities for buying used equipment is through a dealership’s rental fleet.
+One of the most reputable, often underutilized avenues for buying used equipment is through a dealership’s rental fleet.
 Boasting advantages that include world-class maintenance and the sheer variety of machines available, a dealer’s rental fleet can be a gold mine for equipment-seekers.

-Every piece of equipment in a dealership’s rental fleet is an investment and reputable dealerships know the value preventative maintenance (PM) has on protecting that investment, which is why they take the time and energy to perform regular PM on every single machine.
+Every piece of equipment in a dealership’s rental fleet is an investment.
+Reputable dealerships know the value preventative maintenance (PM) has on protecting that investment, which is why they take the time and energy to perform regular PM on every single machine.
 Buyers can rest assured that any equipment purchased has been cared for on a consistent basis, done to manufacturer’s specifications and monitored by GPS so all is done in a timely manner.

-Furthermore, RDO Equipment Co. customers interested in details of maintenance, machine hours and other information on a unit can obtain it, thanks to meticulous records, work orders and other documents in the company’s system.
+Furthermore, customers interested in details of maintenance, machine hours and other information on a unit can obtain it, thanks to meticulous records, work orders and other documents in the dealership’s system.

 Not only is it a guarantee that equipment in a dealer’s rental fleet has been cared for, buyers have the peace of mind knowing that PM has been done by a professional.
 Leading dealerships employ trained, skilled, and certified technicians, many of them specialized to a certain manufacturer, that ensure the highest level of care is given to every machine on the lot.

-Those untrained or inexperienced in equipment maintenance may have the best of intentions in a PM program, but can easily miss crucial points or perform repairs incorrectly.
+Those untrained or inexperienced in equipment maintenance may have the best of intentions in keeping up with routine maintenance, but can easily miss crucial points or perform repairs incorrectly.

 A customer’s needs rarely end after the sale of equipment.
 And any machine, whether new or used, provides zero value to the company if it’s sitting idle, making the support offered by dealerships an attractive benefit.

-RDO Equipment Co. offers customers the option of adding a PM agreement to the equipment purchase, which includes scheduled oil changes, inspections, and basic service, all provided by the dealership.
+Many offer customers the option of adding a PM agreement to the equipment purchase, which includes scheduled oil changes, inspections, and basic service, all provided by the dealership.
 Especially for smaller to mid-size companies lacking trained technicians, this opportunity adds tremendous value.

 Renting equipment is a popular practice among construction companies.
 Rental houses know this and, to keep up with demand, most hang onto their machines longer than dealers.